GuiBibeau/vercel-monorepo/README.md

 ## Vercel-Monorepo

+### NB: With the recent launch and aquisition of turbo repo, this will soon get updated to a newer blog post

 This is a example repo that shows a simple structure for a vercel monorepo.
 This is using yarn workspaces to add basic tooling a separation of concerns.

 ## How to deploy this to vercel.